 Circuit training is an ideal workout for every level of performance and sport.
 Care should only be taken to ensure that the athlete warms up properly beforehand and that the exercises are performed correctly so that no injuries occur.
 So regardless of whether the workout takes place inside or outside, with or without equipment, the execution must always be flawless.
 Above all, free exercises should either be checked by a second athlete or the athlete himself is already experienced enough.
 In addition, the workout should prepare for a training plan or be integrated into an existing one.

 Circuit training alone will make it difficult to achieve or maintain the desired results such as losing weight or building muscle in the long run.
 For example, a different kind of training is required for rapid muscle building than for increasing maximum strength.
 Furthermore, if the circuit training is built into an existing plan, it should be adapted so that the athlete does not fall into overtraining.
 As mentioned before, sufficient regeneration is necessary after circuit training.
-Learn more about recovery phases and techniques HERE.
+You can measure the training sessions with a vbt device.

 Circuit training is still tried and tested after more than 60 years and, as a full-body workout, supports your own training plans, whether in bodybuilding and strength training or in endurance training.
 The athlete trains in a better condition and therefore for more strength, endurance, speed, and flexibility.
 Circuit training is suitable for every level of ability, as it is an ideal opportunity for beginners to build up general strength and endurance performance.
 The basic muscles are strengthened and the beginner can prepare for harder and more intensive training.
 Advanced and professional athletes benefit from the alternation to normal training and, in addition, circuit training gives the muscles new stimuli.
 In this way, in addition to fitness, muscle building can usually be supported.